dimilidi/web-store/README.md

 - [ ] Confirmation process during sign-up, which can be enhanced by implementing a confirmation link.
 - [ ] Add new feature for reviewing a product
 - [ ] Implement cancel order functionality
-- [ ] Improve mobile version layout.
+- [ ] Improve mobile version layout
-- [ ] Ability to reset passwords
-- [ ] Add Admin Dashboard and implement more CRUD operations on Products and Users
+- []  Expand Admin Dashboard with new functionalities

 ## 7. Setup